specs-sh/microspec/README.md

   > By default, this is configured to `set -eE` which is what causes tests to fail
   > if any command fails.
 You can disable this behavior via: `BEFORE_TEST=""`
   > To keep this behavior but use `BEFORE_TEST`, set `BEFORE_TEST="set -eE; command"`
+- _Note: if you use `set -e` in your test file, the tests will exit immediately without printing all results._
 - The tests `exit 1` if any tests failed (_after running all of the tests_)
 - The tests are _run in random order_ which is a good testing convention